JoelSmith123/plenty-of-phish/README.md

   In order to locate content that I'm interested in,

   When I search for a Song,
-  Then I should see all of the shows at which that song was played,
+  Then I should see all of the shows at which that song was played.
-    and I should see that song highlighted when I click on the show

   When I search for a Venue,
   Then I should see all of the shows that were played at that venue, if there are any